Nora Knows

 It’s a plain-language explanation of where today’s price sits relative to recent history — whether it’s:

-• Below what’s normal
+• Below what’s typical

 • Higher than usual